 EIP in a Nutshell

 Anybody interested in transparent elections?
 How about the ability to see your ballot immediately after your vote?
 How about being able to download the entire election and count all the votes yourself as the election is going on?
 How about being notified on the progress of the election as it is occurring?
-In order to do any of that, you’re going to have to be able to see your ballot after you voted.
+In order to do any of that, you’re going to have to be able to see your ballot after you voted (referred to as a "cast" ballot).

-2. Somebody makes sure you are eligible to vote.
-Once that is established, you are escorted over to a token table where you are issued a vote tracking number (VTN).
+- Somebody makes sure you are eligible to vote.
+Once that is established, you are escorted over to a token table where you are randomly issued a ballot audit mark (BAM) that is also a part of your marked ballot.
+Only the voter knows which BAM (on their marked ballot) was assigned to them.

 Now you can use your favorite device to not only trace your ballot, but also to follow the election results immediately and ultimately count all the votes all by yourself using a publicly available standardized EIP Cast Vote Records Ledger.